MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-row-level-security.md

 **Roles** – Users belong to roles.
 A role is a container for rules and can be named something like *Sales Manager* or *Sales Rep*.
 You create roles within Power BI Desktop.
 For more information, see [Row-level security (RLS) with Power BI Desktop](../desktop-rls.md).

 **Rules** – Roles have rules, and those rules are the actual filters that are going to be applied to the data.
-This could be as simple as “Country = USA” or something much more dynamic.
+The rules could be as simple as “Country = USA” or something much more dynamic.
 For the rest of this article, there is an example of authoring RLS, and then consuming that within an embedded application.
 Our example uses the [Retail Analysis Sample](http://go.microsoft.com/fwlink/?LinkID=780547) PBIX file.

 ![Report example](media/embedded-row-level-security/powerbi-embedded-report-example.png)